richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - July 2011 — A ufological periodical claims in 1998, researchers at a facility in Africa managed by AFRICOM security made contact with an entity from a parallel-universe and received messages and predictions from it for five years.
 Among the claims were that dolphins were the most
 “clever” intelligences on Earth.
-Col. John Alexander claims he was involved in telepathic experiments and wild dolphins in the Bahamas; something he also told Jacques Vallee in 1988.
+Col. John Alexander claims he was involved in telepathic experiments and wild dolphins in the Bahamas; something he also told Jacques Vallée in 1988.

 *   [https://ufos-scientificresearch.blogspot.com/2016/12/jacques-vallee-and-secret-onion.html](https://ufos-scientificresearch.blogspot.com/2016/12/jacques-vallee-and-secret-onion.html)
 *   [https://twitter.com/MarkDRudningen/status/957701502658736128?s=20&t=KDQWmAvk9VSQ_KaF3MPfv0Q](https://twitter.com/MarkDRudningen/status/957701502658736128?s=20&t=KDQWmAvk9VSQ_KaF3MPfv0Q)